 If your appeal is denied, that denial will be considered an Adverse Benefit Determination.
-The notification from the Claims Administrator will include all of the information set forth in the "Notice of Adverse Benefit Determination" on page 162.
+The notification from the Claims Administrator will include all of the information set forth under "Appeals" on page 161.

 Voluntary Second-Level Appeals

 If you are dissatisfied with the plan's mandatory first-level appeal decision, a voluntary second-level appeal may be available.
 If you would like to initiate a second-level appeal, please write to the address listed above.
 Voluntary appeals must be submitted within 60 calendar days of the denial of the first-level appeal.
 You are not required to complete a voluntary second-level appeal prior to submitting a request for an independent External Review.